 If you have more time, you can make this DIY dog harness rope.
 You'll need three lengths of rope.
 The first piece of rope will go around your dog's torso.
 The second section of rope will go around the dog's neck like a collar.
 A third piece of rope will be used to connect the two circles together.

 To measure the torso, wrap the first length of rope around the dog's torso and create a circle or loop.
 Check to make sure the circle of rope is easy to slip on and off the dog.
 Using a knife or scissors, cut the rope at the appropriate length you need and then tie a double overhand knot.

-Wrap another length of rope around the dog's neck.
-Again, the rope should be snug but definitely not constrict the dog.
-The collar portion should be able to slip on and off without causing the dog discomfort.
-Cut the rope at the appropriate length and tie it in a double overhand knot.
+Take the second length of rope and make a loop around the dog's neck.
+The rope should be snug but should not constrict the dog.
+The collar portion of the harness should slip on and off with ease and without causing discomfort for your pooch.
+Cut this section of rope at the length required and tie another double overhand knot.

-Put the two circular lengths of rope on the dog -- one on the torso and one on the neck.
-Measure the distance between the two with a length of rope.
-Tie one end of the rope to the torso circle and the other to the collar circle, using a double overhand knot.
-The length should have a bit of slack to allow the dog free movement.
-The slack length will be determined by the size of dog.
-The dog should be able to sniff the ground easily without choking.
+Next, measure the distance between the two sections with another piece of rope.
+Once you have that measurement, tie one end of the third rope to the torso circle and the other end to the collar circle.
+Use double overhand knots.
+The rope that holds the two sections together should allow enough slack to give the dog free movement.
+Slack length will be dependent on the size of the dog.
+It's very important that the dog can sniff the ground easily without choking.

 You don't even need metal clasps, carabiners, or D-rings for this DIY dog harness rope.
 Simply clip any leash to the length of rope that connects the two circles and away you go!